-Sarah Merrigan, engagement director
+Sarah Merrigan, co-host

-Sarah Merrigan first became involved with SSDP as a college freshman when she founded her chapter at the University of Nebraska-Omaha in February of 2013.
-By founding the first chapter in the state, Sarah became the de facto chapter leader and has helped establish two more active chapters in Nebraska.
-Shortly after founding her chapter, Sarah participated in Syracuse University’s Drug Policy in Global Perspective study abroad program and traveled to both The Netherlands and Portugal to examine various drug policies from a human rights and public health perspective.
+Sarah Merrigan first became involved with drug policy as a college freshman when she founded a chapter of Students for Sensible Drug Policy at the University of Nebraska-Omaha in 2013.
+That summer, Sarah participated in a study abroad program which took her to The Netherlands and Portugal to examine drug policy from a human rights and public health perspective.